Carrier Clinic Patient and Visitor Information

 If your loved one is already receiving outpatient treatment, a therapist or psychiatrist may call Carrier Clinic to make the referral for inpatient treatment.
 The procedure for hospital admission for a psychiatric illness resembles the process you would do for a med-surg hospitalization.
 Often, that means a person’s health insurance company may require a pre-admission certification before agreeing to pay for a hospitalization.
 Working with the psychiatrist, insurance company staff will review a patient’s case and decide if it requires inpatient care.
 If so, they will approve admission for a limited hospital stay then periodically review patient progress to determine whether the stay should be extended.
 If care is denied, the psychiatrist and patient may appeal.

 Carrier Clinic provides a list of appropriate items to promote a safe and therapeutic environment.
 This list is not comprehensive.
 Other items which could potentially be used in a dangerous way will be evaluated by staff upon admission.
+Carrier Clinic provides hygiene products for all patients (ie: shampoo, soap, toothbrush, toothpaste, deodorant).

-Items that are Appropriate for Admission:
+Items that are Appropriate for Admission to Inpatient Units:

 - Clothing-approximately one week’s worth